 Meet Jeannine

-Jeannine Schroder, founder of Moment 2 Moment, graduated from The Mindfulness Center at Brown University, concentrating in Mindfulness Based Stress Reduction (MBSR).
+Jeannine Schroder, founder of Moment 2 Moment, attended the teacher training pathway at The Mindfulness Center at Brown University and is a Qualified Level 2 Mindfulness Based Stress Reduction (MBSR) teacher.
 She offers mindfulness and leads programs for communities ranging from three-years old to one hundred-years old.

 Prior to Moment 2 Moment, Jeannine dedicated much of her business career to the founding and growth of Anova Consulting Group, a market research and strategy consulting firm dedicated to the betterment of its clients.
 She is also responsible for teaching 4th and 5th grade Understanding our Differences and Similarities curriculum in the Massachusetts public schools.